MacMat01/cards-object-detection/README.md

 ## Installation
 To set up the project, follow these steps:
 1. Clone the repository: git clone https://github.com/your-username/visual-detection-card-game.git
+2. When inside the project, install all the dependencies with: pip install -r requirements.txt

 ## Contributing
 Contributions to this project are welcome.
 Please fork the repository and submit a pull request with your changes.